Skip to content

 Though I didn’t want to let go, my instinct kicked in and I eased my grip on the phone.
 The man yanked it away and sprinted forward to sit pillion on a bike revved up and waiting for him.
 The same bike that was pretending to look for an address as it trailed me.

 I stood rooted on the spot as they sped away.
-That’s when it sunk in, that I had just been mugged.
+That’s when it sunk in that I had just been mugged.

 getting-mugged-best-thing-sirimiri

-I took a deep breath, collected myself, and after meeting my friend we both went straight to the Police station.
+I took a deep breath, collected myself, and after meeting my friend, we both went straight to the Police station.
 I lodged a complaint, identified both the phone snatchers on the CCTV footage, and went home.

-As I recapped what I had been through I began to feel violated.
-I imagined what all could have happened.
+As I recapped what I had been through, I began to feel violated.
+I imagined what could have happened.
 I could have been hurt.
 They could have gravely injured me (an acquaintance was mugged similarly 3 days later at the same spot.
 After they snatched her phone, she was pushed and hit her head on the pavement.
 She thankfully recovered).

-A painkiller took care of the pain in my shoulder and wrist but these thoughts kept whirling in my head.
-I dared to ask myself what my last moments would have been like?
-Would I have been happy about a life well lived or would I have realized that there was so much I had left undone?
+A painkiller took care of the pain in my shoulder and wrist, but these thoughts kept whirling in my head.
+I dared to ask myself what my last moments would have been like.
+Would I have been happy about a life well-lived, or would I have realized that there was so much I had left undone?

 I am fond of repeating this line.
-‘The Universe whispers to us all the time, and when you don’t listen it screams.’
+‘The Universe whispers to us all the time, and when you don’t listen, it screams.’
 This incident was a scream from the Universe, as I had been ignoring the whispers for a long time now.

 What did I do?
 Stay tuned to find out!

-Till then stay safe, take care of yourself, and when the Universe whispers listen.
+Till then, stay safe, take care of yourself, and when the Universe whispers, listen.
 Don’t make it scream.

 Spread the love